FOR IMMEDIATE RELEASE

 Las Cruces, NM – Today, Attorney General Raúl Torrez announced charges against Las Cruces Police Officer, Brad Lunsford, for the shooting death of Presley Eze.
 Lunsford is charged with voluntary manslaughter with a firearm enhancement.

-As part of its investigation into this matter special agents with the New Mexico Attorney General’s Office consulted with use of force experts who, upon reviewing the available footage, concluded that the Lunsford’s use of deadly force was not reasonable under the circumstances and that other, less lethal options could have been used to subdue Eze.
+As part of its investigation into this matter special agents with the New Mexico Attorney General’s Office consulted with use-of-force experts who, upon reviewing the available footage, concluded that Lunsford’s use of deadly force was not reasonable under the circumstances and that other, less lethal options could have been used to subdue Eze.

 “The killing of Presley Eze is a tragedy and serves as yet another example of poor police tactics resulting in an unjustifiable use of force to subdue an individual resisting arrest for the commission of a minor crime,” said Attorney General Torrez.
 “As New Mexico’s chief law enforcement officer, I have a duty to hold everyone accountable for violations of the law and that includes police officers who cross the line.”

 Attorney General Torrez also urged the community to allow the criminal justice system to do its work and refrain from public disorder.
 “I urge every member of our community and others around the country to not add to this tragedy by engaging in acts of public disorder and violence,” Torrez added.
 “Whether you support or oppose the decision to bring charges in this case, we must remain committed to the rule of law and work towards healing the divisions in this country that prevent meaningful progress towards reducing violence on our streets.”